fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 There is a point made for the durability of a business.
 This durability might be based on one or more of the following points:
-- Propreatary technology being at least 10x better than the competition in a dimension that matters
+- Proprietary technology being at least 10x better than the competition in a dimension that matters
-- Network effects: social pressure to use it/it becomes better or cheaper by more people using it (e.g. facebook, amazon)
+- Network effects: social pressure to use it/it becomes better or cheaper by more people using it (e.g. Facebook, amazon)
 - Economies of scale / potential for easy massive scaling (software is easier to duplicate/deploy and scale than training teachers for more yoga classes)
-- Branding: create a strong brand with a name, becoming synonimous with positive values, up to becoming an entry in the dictionary (e.g. Let me google that ...)
+- Branding: create a strong brand with a name, becoming synonymous with positive values, up to becoming an entry in the dictionary (e.g. Let me google that ...)